Every Time (Janet Jackson song): Music video

 The accompanying music video was filmed in the then-new Therme Vals spa in Vals, Graubünden, in the Swiss Alps, with direction by Matthew Rolston in association with Howard Schatz, an expert in underwater photography.
 It was premiered on October 5, 1998, on HBO, and was subsequently exhibited twice a day leading up to the broadcast of the concert special for The Velvet Rope Tour one week later.
 The music video shows Jackson partially nude in water.
 A strong theme of green is seen in the video through lighting, the fabric surrounding Jackson's body and her contact lenses.
 The video was featured on the limited bonus-DVD edition of 2001's All for You as well as the 2004 DVD From Janet to Damita Jo: The Videos.

 Britney Spears' "Everytime" has been compared to Jackson's video for "Every Time", with a critic noting, "The original pop queen Janet bared all in a blue lagoon for her "Every Time" video.
 A little less glam, Britney's tub scene in her "Everytime" video proved dark foreshadowing into her troubled world."
 Rihanna's "Stay" music video was also compared to both Spears and Jackson's "Everytime" videos, saying "Rihanna isn't the first pop star to brood in a bathtub.
 Janet Jackson and Britney Spears also bared their emotion immersed in water".

+Live performances

+In 1998, Jackson performed it on the last Japanese date of The Velvet Rope Tour in Tokyo.
+Nearly 30 years later, Jackson included the song on her last leg of the 2025 Las Vegas residency, Janet Jackson: Las Vegas.